Oregon Inlet Fishing center report 2-24

 Crappie: Fair to good.
 Captain Brad Taylor reports that there are two major patterns for catching crappie right now.
 One is a traditional winter tight-lining pattern up the Big and Little Saluda Rivers, pulling minnows and jigs 8-12 feet deep in 15-20 feet of water.
 The other pattern is fishing around bridges and deeper docks with jigs.
 For this pattern fish from the bottom to the top to locate the depth where crappie are feeding.

 Largemouth Bass: Fair.
 Veteran bass angler Doug Lown reports that even though everything is a few weeks ahead of schedule fish are still almost totally keyed on bait.
 The best fish are being caught on crankbaits fished around deep rocky points, but smaller fish can be caught running warm pockets with drains and ditches and casting small crankbaits.
-There is also a decent jerkbait bite early, but it’s been difficult to catch a good sack fishing worms on the bottom.
+There is also a decent jerkbait bite early, but its been difficult to catch a good sack fishing worms on the bottom.
 A few fish are holding around docks at the mouths of creeks, but that bite should improve soon.
 Right now it is rare to catch fish in the very backs of creeks as fish are still closer to deep water.

 Santee Cooper System